lingfliu/daca-core/README.md

 # Declarative Application Connectivity Adapter (DACA)

 DACA is a light weighted design for M2M and IoT application connectivity management.
-This framework is designed with a reactive pattern by RxJava3 supports for application connectivity management with a well decoupled design from the BI applications.
+This framework is developed in reactive pattern by RxJava3 supports for application connectivity management with a well decoupled design from the BI layers.

+## Licensing
+Apache License, ver.
+2.0

+## Compatibility
+Java 1.8

 ## Quick start